dmuller189/UnixShell/README.md

 # UnixShell
-Implementation of A UNIX Style Shell in C
+Implementation of A UNIX Style Shell in C with accompanying vector and hashmap implementations

 Type 'make' of 'make nush' to build.
 Rrun with ./nush on command line.